-Since our inception in 2006, our focus was African styled drums and building them with the best possible sound using modern techniques and local woods.?
-All of this research and trial and error has taught us so much about the sonic properties of woods, how the thickness of the shell effects the tone, the importance of a quality skin, and how the shape of the drum defines the overall sound.
-When we started getting requests for congas and bongos, Rhythm House Drums wanted to not only do it right,? but bring a unique feel to other drums on the market.?
+Since our inception in 2006, our focus was African styled drums and building them with the best possible sound using modern techniques and local woods.
+All of this research and trial and error has taught us so much about the sonic properties of woods, how the thickness of the shell affects the tone, the importance of a quality skin, and how the shape of the drum defines the overall sound.
+When we started getting requests for congas and bongos, Rhythm House Drums wanted to not only do it right, but bring a unique feel to other drums on the market.
 We had to bring something unique and special to the conga drum – We have done just that!

 RHD likes working with materials in the raw and does not like painting the beautiful woods we use just as we don’t like covering up the beautiful metals.
 A theme of raw materials shows true quality and craftsmanship.
 This is why our congas are hand crafted with quality stainless steel.

 The stainless steel we use is laser cut (outsourced to a local fabrication shop), hand formed, and TIG welded with precision right here in our shop.
 The final hardware is polished and bead-blasted for a beautiful matte finish.
 Under our hardware you will find thin rubber gaskets that protect the shell and minimize transferring shell vibration back through the conga hardware to the skin which can cause odd overtones.